A guide for tackling the common dilemma of what to pack for India.

 The other major weather occurrence in India is of course, the Monsoon.
 This typically runs from June to September.
 During this time most of the country is affected by heavy rains.
 Travelling to India during monsoon can mean less crowds and cheaper airfare, but you will need to be prepared with lots of wet weather gear!

-General Dress Code: What to wear in India
+General Dress Code: What to wear when traveling to India

 In large cities such as Delhi, Mumbai and Kolkata many locals dress in western style clothes, so again there is a slightly more relaxed feel.
 However, in the small towns or villages it’s best to wear loose fitting tops that don’t accentuate your chest or backside.